 [Referred to in Report on Other Legal and Regulatory Requirements]

-(b) As explained to us and based on our examination of records, the Management hasgenerally carried out the physical verification of a portion of the Fixed Assets inaccordance with their phased programme of physical verification, which is consideredreasonable having regard to the size of the Company and nature of its business anddiscrepancies, if any, were properly dealt with on such verification during the year. (c)During the year, the Company has not disposed off substantial portion of the Fixed Assets.
+(b) As explained to us and based on our examination of records, the Management hasgenerally carried out the physical verification of the Fixed Assets in accordance withtheir phased programme of physical verification, which is considered reasonable havingregard to the size of the Company and nature of its business and discrepancies, if any,were properly dealt with on such verification during the year. c) Fixed assetssold/disposed off during the year were not substantial and therefore do not affect thegoing concern assumption.

-(v) In our opinion and according to the information and explanations given to us, thereare no contracts or arrangements referred to in section 301 of the Companies Act, 1956that need to be entered in the register required to be maintained under that section.
+(v) In our opinion and according to the information and explanations given to us, thereare no contracts or arrangements referred to in section 301 of the Act, that need to beentered in the register required to be maintained under that section.

 (vii) In our opinion, the Company has an internal audit system commensurate with itssize and nature of its business.

 (viii) The Company pursuant to the Companies (Cost Accounting) Rules, 2011 made by theCentral Government for the maintenance and audit of cost records under section 209 (1) (d)of the Act, has maintained cost records.
 We are of the opinion that prima facie theprescribed cost accounts and cost records have been made and maintained.
 We have nothowever made a detailed examination of the cost records with a view to determine whetherthey are accurate or complete.